 Easter 2020 — Today we remember our savior who died, resurrected, and came back to share this same resurrection power with us.
 But this Easter Sunday is nothing like what the contemporary church has experienced before.
-Our celebration of the resurrection is shrouded in worldwide mourning over lost jobs and lives and declining economies and hopes.
+Our celebration of the resurrection is shrouded in worldwide mourning over loss and decline.

-This is also the first Easter in which I’m reminded not of the final chapters of the Gospels.
+This is also the first Easter on which I’m reminded not of the final chapters of the Gospels.
 Instead, today I am reminded of a certain passage from John 4.

-Woman: Our ancestors worshiped on this mountain, but you say that the place where people must worship is in Jerusalem (4:20).
+Woman: Our ancestors worshiped on this mountain, but you say that the place where people must worship is in Jerusalem.

 Woman: I know that Messiah is coming.
 When he comes he will proclaim all things to us.